EpicShite/epicShite/readme.md

 4. change to the project directory

-4. run npm install ( this is to install all the package project requires)
+4. run `npm install` command ( this is to install all the package project requires)

 5. run `npm run dev` to run the server